subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Define and bind Event Handlers

-After having obtained wrappers for Events and the metadata changes across different Runtime versions, it's finally time to define Handlers for these Events and attach them to our [Processor](/develop-a-squid/squid-processor), and this is done in the `src/processor.ts` file in the project folder.
+After having obtained wrappers for Events and the metadata changes across different Runtime versions, it's finally time to define Handlers for these Events and attach them to our [Processor](/develop-a-squid/squid-processor).
+This is done in the `src/processor.ts` file of the project folder.

-We will end up replacing the code in this file almost entirely, leaving only a few useful pieces, but we are going to take a step-by-step approach, showing where essential changes have to be made, but the final result will be visible at the end of this section.
+We will ultimately end up replacing the code in this file almost entirely, leaving only a few useful pieces.
+However, we are going to take a step-by-step approach, showing where essential changes have to be made.
+The final result will be visible at the end of this section.

-First, we need to import the generated Entity model classes, in order to be able to use them in our code.
-And then, we need the type definitions of Crust events, so that they can be used to wrap them.
-Let's replace previous models and types import at the top of our file with these two lines:
+First, in order to be able to use them in our code, we need to import the generated Entity model classes.
+Then, we will need the type definitions of Crust events, so that they can be used as wrappers.

+Let's replace the previous models and the types imported at the top of our file with these two lines:

 ```typescript
 import  {Account, WorkReport, JoinGroup, StorageOrder} from './model/generated'
 import { MarketFileSuccessEvent, SworkJoinGroupSuccessEvent, SworkWorksReportSuccessEvent } from './types/events'
 ```

-Then, we need to customize the processor, by setting the right Squid Archive as a Data Source and specifying the right Events we want to index.
+Next, we need to customize the processor by setting the correct Archive as a Data Source and by specifying the Events we would like to index.
 This is done by applying the necessary changes to the first few lines of code after the imports.

-In the end, it should look like this:
+Ultimately, it should look like this:

 ```typescript
 const processor = new SubstrateBatchProcessor()